massimostanzione/faas-offloading-sim/README.md

 The following policies are currently implemented:

-- `basic`: greedy heuristic that schedules all the requests for local execution when possible
+- `basic`: heuristic policy that schedules all the requests for local execution when possible
+- `greedy`: greedy heuristic that schedules requests so as to minimize the expected response time
 - `probabilistic`: probabilistic heuristic, whose probabilities are periodically updated solving a LP problem
-- `probabilistic-legacy`: legacy version of the aforementioned LP-based approach
 - `random`

 ### Configuring the *Probabilistic* policy